hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 In this post, we will take a legacy application and improve its search functionality.
-We will do this with only a few changes to the application itself - the technique called change data capture  (CDC) allows us to listen for changes in a database and react on these changes&nbsp;- write to a search index in our case.
-We will also enrich the data before we write it to the search index with a natural language processing (NLP) step that extracts keywords from a text description.
+We will do this with only a few changes to the application itself.
+Using a technique called change data capture (CDC) we will listen for changes in a database and react to these changes&nbsp;- write to a search index case.
+Before writing to the search index, we will also enrich the data with a natural language processing (NLP) step that extracts keywords from a text description.

 We might want to use an external search index for various reasons,
 especially:

-* Providing more feature-rich functionality than full-text search in a relational database.
+* to provide more feature-rich functionality than full-text search in a relational database;

-* It allows us to scale the search independently of the database.
+* to scale the search independently of the database;

-* Add more functionality (keyword extraction) to the application without modifying it - making changes to a legacy application is sometimes risky, or time-consuming, so taking this approach might be faster, therefore cheaper.
+* to add more functionality (keyword extraction) to the application without modifying it - making changes to a legacy application is sometimes risky, or time-consuming, so taking this approach might be faster, therefore cheaper.

 In this tutorial we will do the following:

-* Use Hazelcast Jet - an open-source stream processing system - and it’s CDC module to read changes made to the application database for further processing in a Jet pipeline
+* Use Hazelcast Jet - an open-source stream processing system - and its CDC module to read changes made to the application database for further processing in a Jet pipeline.

-* In the Jet pipeline, we will enrich the data with an NLP mapping step
+* In the Jet pipeline, we will enrich the data with an NLP mapping step.

 * Write the results to an Elasticsearch index, using an Elasticsearch connector, [released in Jet 4.2](/blog/2020/07/14/jet-42-is-released).